micromata/generator-baumeister/app/templates/_README.md

 Thanks do Node.js and npm installing the Grunt command line tools globally is just this simple one-liner:

 	npm install -g grunt-cli

 <a name="setup"></a>
 ## Setting up the project

 Navigate to the root of your checkout:

-	cd path/to/your/checkout/of/<%= templateProps.name %>
+	cd path/to/your/checkout/of/bootstrap-kickstart

 and call:

 	npm install

-npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our grunt workflow to `\node_modules`.
+npm will look at the `package.json` file and automatically fetch and install the necessary local dependencies needed for our grunt workflow as well as the needed frontend dependencies to `\node_modules`.

-Afterwards it will call `bower install` which will look at `bower.json` and install the necessary frontend dependencies needed to build our Bootstrap theme to `\libs`.

-See [Installing and updating external ressources with bower](#using-bower) if you’re new to Bower.

 ## Grunt Workflow and tasks

 When completed the setup, you'll be able to run the various Grunt tasks provided from the command line.

 Just type the following to get an overview about the available Tasks:

 	grunt tasks

 This will give you the main Grunt tasks which are ready for you to be fired from the terminal (grouped into »Dev« and »Production« Tasks):

 ````
 Dev
 default        =>  Default Task.
 Just type `grunt` for this one.
 Calls `grunt dev` first and `grunt server` afterwards.
-dev          => `grunt dev` will hint your JS, building sources within the assets directory and generating docs / reports.
+dev            =>  `grunt dev` will lint your files, build sources within the server directory.
 sync           =>  `grunt sync` starts a local dev server, sync browsers and runs `grunt watch`
-plato        -> `grunt plato` generates static code analysis charts with plato.
 jsdoc          ->  `grunt jsdoc` generates source documentation using jsdoc.
-server       => `grunt server` starts a local dev server and runs `grunt watch`
+serve          =>  `grunt serve` starts a local dev server and runs `grunt watch`
 watch          >   `grunt watch` run dev tasks whenever watched files change and Reloads the browser with »LiveReload« plugin.
+lint           =>  `grunt lint` lints JavaScript (ESLint) and HTML files (W3C validation and Bootlint)
+lint:fix       =>  `grunt lint:fix` tries to fix your ESLint errors.

 Production
 build          =>  `grunt build` builds production ready sources to dist directory.
-checkBuild   => `grunt checkBuild` starts a local server to make it possible to check the build in the browser.
+build:check    =>  `grunt build:check` starts a local server to make it possible to check the build in the browser.
-releasePatch => `grunt releasePatch` builds the current sources, bumps version number (0.0.1) and creates zip.files.
+release:patch  =>  `grunt release:patch` builds the current sources and bumps version number (0.0.1).
-releaseMinor => `grunt releaseMinor` builds the current sources, bumps version number (0.1.0) and creates zip.files.
+release:minor  =>  `grunt release:minor` builds the current sources and bumps version number (0.1.0).
-releaseMajor => `grunt releaseMajor` builds the current sources, bumps version number (1.0.0) and creates zip.files.
+release:major  =>  `grunt release:major` builds the current sources and bumps version number (1.0.0).
 ````
 Running those tasks will create a bunch of directories and files which aren’t under version control.
-So don’t wonder when the following ressources are created after setting up the project:
+So don’t wonder when the following resources are created after setting up and working with the project:

 ````
-<%= templateProps.name %>/
-├── assets/
-│   ├── css/
-│   │   ├── index.css          → Compiled and autoprefixed from LESS files
-│   │   └── index.css.map      → Sourcemap which maps to LESS files
-│   └── js/
-│       ├── file.min.js        → Minified JavaScript file
-│       └── file.min.js.map    → Sourcemap which maps to original js file
+myProject
-├── dist/                      → Contains the files ready for production
+├── dist                       → Contains the files ready for production
-│   ├── assets/
-│   │   ├── css/
-│   │   │   ├── index.css      → Compiled and autoprefixed from LESS files
-│   │   │   └── index.css.map  → Sourcemap which maps to LESS files
-│   │   ├── fonts/             → Fonts copied from /assets/fonts
+│   ├── app
-│   │   ├── img/               → Optimized images from /assets/img
+│   ├── assets
-│   │   └── js/
-│   │       └── file.min.js    → Minified JavaScript file (without console output)
-│   └── libs/                  → Relevant files copied from /libs
+│   └── libs                   → Relevant files copied from /node_modules
-├── docs/                      → JavaScript generated from DocBlock comments
+├── docs                       → JavaScript Docs generated from DocBlock comments
-├── libs/                      → External libraries and plugins installed by Bower
-├── node_modules/              → Dev dependencies installed by npm
+├── node_modules/              → Dependencies installed by npm
-├── reports/                   → JavaScript Source Analysis
-└── server/                    → Contains files for running a local dev server
+├── server                     → Contains the files for the development server
+│   ├── app
+│   ├── assets
+│   └── libs                   → Relevant files copied from /node_modules
+└── src
+    └── assets
+        └── css                → Transpiled and autoprefixed from LESS files
 ````

 See `/Gruntfile.js` to see what happens in Details.